Educating the next generation of human rights practitioners

 This series was developed in partnership with the University of Dayton Human Rights Center as part of the 2019 Social Practice of Human Rights Conference.
 To read more, visit our partnership page.

-Shelley Inglis is the executive director of the University of Dayton Human Rights Center and a professor of human rights and law.
+Shelley Inglis teaches at the University of Dayton and is the executive director of the University of Dayton Human Rights Center and a prior career civil servant at the United Nations.